ShafayetB/Google/Google Digital Garage/Google Digital Garage.md

 - [ ] Showing your website to as many people as possible
 - [ ] Being in first place in SERP for any keyword

+## Module 7 - Make Search Work for You

 Which of the following page titles would be most suitable for a website page describing a store’s return policy?

 How to Send Stuff Back